 Marketers have several options for obtaining new products.
 First, products can be developed within an organization’s own research operations.
 For some companies, such as service firms, this may simply mean the marketer designs new service options to sell to target markets.
 For instance, a marketer for a mortgage company may design new mortgage packages that offer borrowers different rates or payment options.
 At the other extreme companies may support an extensive research and development effort where engineers, scientists or others are engaged in new product discovery.

 A second way to obtain products is to acquire them from external sources.
 This can occur in several ways including:

 - Purchase Another Firm – Instead of purchasing another company’s products marketers may find it easier to just purchase the whole company selling the products.
-One key advantage to this is that the acquisition often includes the people and resources that developed the product which may be a key consideration if the acquiring company wants to continue to develop the acquired products.
+One key advantage to this is that the acquisition often includes the people and resources that developed the product which may be a key consideration if the acquiring company wants to continue to develop and market their own products.